Skip to main content

 Sardonyx-type Carnelian Agate

 Features alternating bands of orange-red carnelian and white or cream-colored chalcedony.
-The stark contrast between bands creates a striking visual effect prized for cameos and carved objects.
+The stark contrast makes it popular for cameos and carved objects.

 Flame Band Carnelian Agate

-Characterized by wavy, flame-like banding patterns in shades of orange, red, and yellow.
-The bands appear to dance and flicker within the stone, giving it a dynamic, energetic appearance.
+Characterized by wavy, flame-like banding in shades of orange, red, and yellow.
+The bands appear to flicker within the stone.

 Fortification Carnelian Agate

-Displays angular, zigzag banding patterns that resemble the walls of a fortress.
-These specimens show some of the most complex and visually interesting banding structures.
+Displays angular, zigzag banding patterns that resemble fortress walls.
+Some of the most complex banding structures.

 Notable Origins